truenas/documentation/content/en/hub/additional-topics/legacy/fn-legacy-docs/googledriveonfreenas.md

 ---
 title: "How To Back Up Google Drive to FreeNAS"
-description: "How To Back Up Google Drive to FreeNAS."
 ---

 Google Drive and G Suite are widely used tools for creating and sharing documents, spreadsheets, and presentations with team members.
 While cloud-based tools have inherent backups and replications included by the cloud provider, certain users may require additional backup or archive capabilities.
 For example, companies using G Suite for important work may be required to keep records for years, potentially beyond the scope of the G Suite subscription.
-FreeNAS and TrueNAS offer the ability to back up Google Drive easily, using the built-in cloud sync.
+FreeNAS and TrueNAS offer the ability to easily back up Google Drive by using the built-in cloud sync.

 This blog will explain how to set up Google Drive sync with FreeNAS 11.3, as well as provide a few caveats and workarounds when backing up Google Docs and other Google created content.

-### Setting up Google Drive credentials
+## Setting up Google Drive credentials

 Set up the credentials under **System > Cloud Credentials**.